|

 Home owners in some new estates now have the option of FTTH (fibre to the home).
 If you're lucky enough to be one of them you need to give special consideration to the cabling required.
 In most cases the optic fibre will terminate on an ONT (Optical Network Terminal) that will probably be mounted on the external wall near the electrical switchboard.
 It may be a difficult job to get additional cabling to this point so if you can get it installed as the house is being built it will be a lot easier.
 In most cases you will want one coax cable for TV and two Cat5 cables (one for phone and one for internet) between the ONT and the central point.

 At the central point you will probably have a router of some sort, in the case of FTTH you will have an Ethernet router otherwise it will probably be ADSL.
 The function of both being similar, they provide a point of authentication with the network usually via PPP (Point-to-Point Protocol) and may perform NAT (Network Address Translation) so that all the devices in your home can share one public IP address.
-In some cases the router will also include an integrated VoIP (Voice over IP) gateway, this allows you to connect a standard telephone to the router and make calls via the internet, you will need to subscribe to a VoIP service first and configure the router correctly.
+In some cases the router will also include an integrated VoIP (Voice over IP) gateway, this allows you to connect a standard telephone to the router and make calls via the internet.
+You will need to subscribe to a VoIP service first and configure the router correctly.

 Note a voice service may also be available from the ONT, this may be a different service to the VoIP service from the router, you need to the compare cost and benefits of each option.
 The service directly from the ONT may be more reliable than VoIP, for example the ONT should have a battery backup in case the power fails, unless you have your own UPS (Uninterruptible Power Supply) the the router will go off if there's a power failure.
 You should decide how important the phone service is to you and whether you have a backup communications option (mobile) in case of emergencies.